CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 **11. Ethernet issues with PlatformIO**

-Issue: Right now ethernet works for me out of the box in Arduino IDE, but I'd like to use PlatformIO and all my attempts to fix ethernet there have failed.
+Issue: Right now ethernet works for me out of the box in Arduino IDE, but I'd like to use PlatformIO and the compilation fails - the compiler does not see Ethernet.h file.

-*Solution: Update the Arduino Ethernet library in PlatformIO.
-It is necessary to remove the old one and install the latest one (2.0.0 or higher).
-Manually update CONTROLLINO boards pin definition files.
-Override original pins_arduino.h for variant mega.*
+*Solution: Tell the PlatformIO all dependencies to the external libraries used by your project.*

 Try following steps:
- - Remove Arduino Ethernet library from PlatformIO and install the latest one (2.0.0 or higher)
+ - Make sure that you have the latest version of the PlatformIO -  run `$ pio update`
- - Install the CONTROLLINO library to PlatformIO
+ - Create a new project for one of the CONTROLLINO boards
- - (following steps assume that you have installed also the Arduino IDE with CONTROLLINO boards support)
+ - Edit file `platformio.ini`
- - Copy AppData\Local\Arduino15\packages\CONTROLLINO_Boards\hardware\avr\3.0.2\variants\mega\pins_arduino.h to .platformio\packages\framework-arduinoavr\variants\mega\
+ - extend the line lib_deps in this way `lib_deps = Ethernet@^2.0.0, SPI`

- - Copy pins_arduino.h for all CONTROLLINO variants from AppData\Local\Arduino15\packages\CONTROLLINO_Boards\hardware\avr\3.0.2\variants to appropriate folders in .platformio\packages\framework-arduinoavr\variants
+ Then Ethernet examples should work!

- Then Ethernet and also all other CONTROLLINO examples (like RS485) should work!
+ See docs https://docs.platformio.org/en/latest/librarymanager/quickstart.html#project-dependencies for more details!